 is a high school course that requires high school effort, and requires

 high school amounts of homework.
 If there is any doubt about whether

-to enjoy success in Geometry in the 8th grade.
+that student's ability to enjoy positive results in Geometry in the 8th

 Geometry students will use geometric thinking to understand mathematical concepts and the relationships among them.
 They will study properties and relationships having to do with size, shape, location, direction, and orientation of figures.
 Geometry students will learn to use inductive (geometric patterns) and deductive (geometric structure) reasoning skills, multiple representations, applications and modeling, and justification and proof.
 Students will become familiar with dimensionality, similarity, and congruence.
 Emphasis will be on zero, one, two and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve real-world problems.

 Although the grade from the Geometry class does not impact a student's GPA at the Academy, a passing grade must be maintained for a student to remain eligible to participate in extracurricular activities.